Bootcamp-AI/scenario-examples/robotic/kinematic/intro.md

-# Steps to complete the project:
+# Steps to complete this labs:

-Make sure you have already setup your ROS Workspace.
-If not, you can find instructions here.
+1. Install ROS.
+2. Initialize ROS env.

+All this steps run locally.